-It isn’t possible to make a “wrong” beginning when it comes to growth hacking and I will share with you the first possible step to growth hacking in this article.
+Whilst it isn’t possible to make a “wrong” beginning when it comes to growth hacking, it all starts with getting everyone focused on the same goal.
+But what does that look like?
+I will share with you the first possible step to growth hacking in this article.

 One metric that matters - The crucial growth hack you can't live without

-The most successful companies from Silicon Valley all have one thing in common:
+The most successful companies from Silicon Valley (and the rest of the world!) all have one thing in common:

-> They focus on 1 metric that they want to achieve
+> They focus on just 1 key metric that they want to achieve

 - What is our end goal?